NabeelWasTaken/InvestmentDatabaseProject/README.md

  Now that I am working on this application it would provide me with a ton of insights into this field and hopefully make this project more interesting and etc.

+# Instructions for Grader

+- You can generate the first required event related to adding Xs to a Y by noticing that fields from investment class are added to the InvestmentDataBase
+- You can generate the second required event related to adding Xs to a Y by Viewing your saved Investment details on a JTable
+- You can save the state of my application by clicking on the submitting option on the management of the investments page.
+- You can reload the state of my application by refreshing my program and clicking on the Existing Customer Button.